wasmerio/wai/README.md

 online!](https://wasmerio.github.io/wit-bindgen/)

-If you're curious to poke around and see what generated bindings look like for a given input `*.wit`, you can explore the generated code online to get an idea of what's being generated and what the glue code looks like.
+If you're curious to poke around and see what generated bindings look like for a given input `*.wai`, you can explore the generated code online to get an idea of what's being generated and what the glue code looks like.

 ## Installation